 Early Origins of the McCourtie family

-The surname McCourtie was first found in Ayrshire (Gaelic: Siorrachd Inbhir Àir), formerly a county in the southwestern Strathclyde region of Scotland, that today makes up the Council Areas of South, East, and North Ayrshire, where they held a family seat from early times.
-First records of this family appeared on the census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.
+The surname McCourtie was first found in Ayrshire (Gaelic: Siorrachd Inbhir Àir), formerly a county in the southwestern Strathclyde region of Scotland, that today makes up the Council Areas of South, East, and North Ayrshire.
+McCourtie is an old surname in the parish of Ballantrae.

 McCourtie Spelling Variations

 Spelling variations of this family name include: MacCord, McCord, MacCoard, McCoard, MacCourt, McCourt, McCourtie, McCordie, McCourty, McCordy, M'Cord, M'Corde, Makcorde, Mac Cuarta and many more.

 Early Notables of the McCourtie family (pre 1700)

 More information is included under the topic Early McCourtie Notables in all our PDF Extended History products and printed products wherever possible.